About Crock Pot Bourbon Chicken

 Crock Pot Bourbon Chicken

-- Place cut chicken into the bottom of a crock pot.
-Pour mixed ingredients on top.
+Place cut chicken into the bottom of a 6 quart crock pot and arrange in an even layer.
+Pour the prepared bourbon sauce on top.

-- Serve immediately with more chopped green onion for garnish (optional).
+Serve bourbon chicken immediately with more chopped green onion for garnish (optional).